 It is declared that the consignment of stockfeed described as:

-Supp olied by
+Supp plied by

 of

 to

 of

 on or during the period from to

-mee ts the follo wing requirements:
+mee ts the following requirements:

 1. Any chemical treatment applied to any component of this consignment during storage on our premises or otherwise in our possession was as per a product label approved by the APVMA 'Australian Pesticides and Veterinary Medicines Authority) and that the withhold period specified on that label have been observed.

 2. In relation to the sourcing of raw materials: (a) the property on which the commodity was grown, or the storage facility in which the commodity has been stored carried accreditation under a recognised and independently audited QA programme, which includes chemical residue management provision: OR (b) has been purchased under a contract in which the supplier warrants that the commodity complies with all State and Federal laws and requirements relating to chemical and pesticide residues and specified government designated maximum residue levels; OR (c) in relation to direct farm purchases that the supplier of the commodity has attested to the effect that any pesticides / insecticides used on the grain have been applied in accordance with the registered labels of these chemicals, at rates not exceeding the maximum rate set out on the label of these chemicals and the appropriate withholding periods have been observed.

-3. ls otherw descriptic ise fit for the purpose of feeding to the species of livestock indicated in the product on above.
+3. Is otherwise fit for the purpose of feeding to the species of livestock indicated in the product description above.

-4. If free fro m RAM as required by state legislation
+4. If free from RAM as required by state legislation

-5. Contains % GMO material in the above described stockfeed.
+5. Contains

-Vend dor's Signat ure: Date
+Vend dor's Signature: Date